 A notorious effect of bad ergonomics is repetitive strain injury (RSI) within the hands and wrists.
 Typing with a keyboard is a very common factor that can cause forms of RSI including carpel tunnel syndrome.

 Now I know what you’re thinking, how can I do my job without typing?
-The rise of speech recognition within the workplace is not only for productivity/efficiency reasons, but also for ergonomics.
+The rise of speech recognition within the workplace is not only for productivity/efficiency reasons but also for ergonomics.

-Dragon Professional Individual is a form of speech recognition software that we provide to our clients that are suffering with RSI; Depending on your IT set-up you may need a different version but we can help with that.
+Dragon Professional Individual is a form of speech recognition software that we provide to our clients that are suffering from RSI; Depending on your IT set-up you may need a different version but we can help with that.

 Not only does voice recognition limit the time spent typing on the keyboard, it also allows for ease and comfort in the home office; When combined with a wireless headset, Dragon allows people to dictate whilst standing up or walking around the room allowing for a break away from the desk.